telerik/xaml-docs/controls/radmap/features/visualization-layer/virtualization.md

 The __VisualizationLayer__ exposes the following properties:

-* __RenderWhileMotion__ - a property of type bool that gets or sets a value indicating whether the layer should request and render items while the user is zooming or panning.
+* __RenderWhileMotion__: А property of type bool that gets or sets a value indicating whether the layer should request and render items while the user is zooming or panning.

-* __VirtualizationSource__ - a property of type __IMapVirtualizationSource__ that gets or sets the item source of the layer.
+* __VirtualizationSource__: А property of type __IMapVirtualizationSource__ that gets or sets the item source of the layer.

-* __ZoomLevelGridList__ - a property of type __ZoomLevelGridCollection__ that gets the collection of __ZoomLevelGrids__ used to specify the map division.
+* __ZoomLevelGridList__: А property of type __ZoomLevelGridCollection__ that gets the collection of __ZoomLevelGrids__ used to specify the map division.

 If both __VirtualizationSource__ and __ZoomLevelGridList__ properties are set then the __VisualizationLayer__ switches to use UI Virtualization.
 When this feature is enabled the layer doesn’t take its items from the __ItemsSource__ property.
 Instead, it raises an items request event when the __ZoomLevel__ or __Center__ properties of the __RadMap__ control are changed.